austral/specification/src/05-functions.md

-Note that, when a keyword parameter defines a default value, and the corresponding function is called without supplying an argument to that parameter, the default value form is evaluated at the call site.
+Note that, when a keyword parameter defines a default value, and the corresponding function is called without supplying an argument to that parameter, the default argument form is evaluated at the call site.
 That is, given a function definition:

 ```
 (defun add (&key (lhs i64) (rhs i64 0)) i64